microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 * TOC placeholder
 {:toc}

-## Install Pre-requisites (Building from Source Only)
+## Install Pre-requisites (Build from Source Only)

 If you build QNN Execution Provider from source, you should first download the Qualcomm AI Engine Direct SDK (QNN SDK) from [https://qpm.qualcomm.com/main/tools/details/qualcomm_ai_engine_direct](https://qpm.qualcomm.com/main/tools/details/qualcomm_ai_engine_direct)

 ### QNN Version Requirements

-ONNX Runtime QNN Execution Provider has been built and tested with QNN 2.22.x and Qualcomm SC8280, SM8350, Snapdragon X SOC's
+ONNX Runtime QNN Execution Provider has been built and tested with QNN 2.22.x and Qualcomm SC8280, SM8350, Snapdragon X SOC's on Android and ARM64 Windows

-## Build
+## Build (Android and Windows)
 For build instructions, please see the [BUILD page](../build/eps.md#qnn).

-## Pre-built Packages
+## Pre-built Packages (Windows Only)
 Note: Starting version 1.18.0 , you do not need to separately download and install QNN SDK.
 The required QNN dependency libraries are included in the OnnxRuntime packages.
 - [NuGet package](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime.QNN)
 - [Python package](https://pypi.org/project/onnxruntime-qnn/)